UKCloud/documentation/articles/vmware/vmw-sco-vls.md

 ## Service provisioning

-To implement the VLS service, there are some simple steps that need to be completed both by UKCloud and the customer.
+To implement VLS, there are some simple steps that need to be completed both by UKCloud and the customer.
 The details that follow assume that the customer has a good understanding of VMware and can carry out the required actions.
 Note that, if required, UKCloud can provide assistance in these actions at an additional charge, based on our [SFIA Rate Card](https://ukcloud.com/sfia) for Professional Services.

 ### Welcome pack